 Know How the Thermostat Works

-If you have a combi boiler that doubles as a water heater, the thermostat will control only the heating function, and it will turn it on only if the setting is above the ambient temperature of the room.
+If you have a combi or tankless boiler that doubles as a water heater, the thermostat will control only the heating function, and it will turn it on only if the setting is above the ambient temperature of the room.
 Make sure your thermostat is set at least five degrees higher than the room's actual temperature, then check to see if the heat switches on.
-If not, the thermostat may need to be serviced.
+Doing this establishes the fact that your boiler and burner is working to make heat.
+Your hot water issue may be elsewhere.

 Make certain that all the power switches on the oil burner are set to "on."
 Also check the heating circuit fuses and the circuit breaker itself.
 These can be tripped if there's a surge to the electrical system, even if it has nothing to do with your boiler.